Find Affordable College Courses

 $5,966 Average Tuition & Fees

-South Central College landed the #9 spot in the 2023 rankings for the best value nursing programs.
+South Central College ranked #9 on this year’s Best Value Nursing Schools in Minnesota list.
 Located in the small suburb of North Mankato, South Central College is a public college with a small student population.

 South Central College undergraduate students pay an average of $5,966 in in-state tuition and fees each year.
 While working on their degree, nursing majors at South Central College accumulate an average of around $27,512 in student debt.